 Biological Anthropologists in the School of Archaeology and Anthropology are actively engaged in research and teaching across all of these areas.
 Staff have research experience in many regions including Australia, New Guinea, South and South East Asia, Africa and Europe.

-Find out more about Biological Anthropology degrees, courses, field schools and our Undergraduate Journal:
+Find out more on Biological Anthropology degrees, courses and field schools